See the Dementia Evidence Map for summaries of the available research on this topic.

 If an individual has a diagnosed hearing loss and wears hearing aids, the clinician inspects the aids to ensure that they are in working order, and the individual should wear them during screening.
 The use of assistive listening technology should be employed when hearing aids are not being used.
-See ASHA's Practice Portal pages on Hearing Loss - Beyond Early Childhood and Hearing Aids for Adults.
+See ASHA's Practice Portal pages on Hearing Loss in Adults and Hearing Aids for Adults.

 If the individual fails the hearing screening, a referral is made to an audiologist for a comprehensive audiologic assessment.

 If visual deficits are suspected, the individual is referred for vision testing prior to completing cognitive-communication screening.
 Prescription eyeglasses, as needed, are to be worn during screening, and adequate lighting is to be used in the test (and treatment) environment.

 Depression is common in individuals with dementia and can adversely affect test performance.
 Cognitive changes associated with depression so resemble the cognitive changes associated with dementia that depressive symptoms are often referred to as “pseudodementia.”
 If signs and symptoms of depression are present, the individual is referred to a neuropsychologist or clinical psychologist experienced with geriatric depression.